v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/05_0403-Enrolling devices in Intune.md

-# Practice Lab - Enrolling devices in Intune
+# Practice Lab - Enrolling devices in Microsoft Intune

 ## Summary

-In this lab, you will practice enrolling a client in Azure AD and Intune reviewing the post-enrollment experience.
+In this lab, you will practice enrolling a client in Azure AD and Microsoft Intune reviewing the post-enrollment experience.

 ### Scenario

-Joni Sherman will be testing the process of joining a device, LON-CL4, to the domain and enrolling in Intune.
+Joni Sherman will be testing the process of joining a device, LON-CL4, to the Azure Active Directory and enrolling in Microsoft Intune.
 After IT verifies the device is not currently joined, Joni should login using her credentials.
 Joni should then reboot the device to verify organizational settings, such as Windows Hello, are enabled.

-### Task 1: Verify that a Windows 10 device is not enrolled in Intune or Azure AD
+### Task 1: Verify that a Windows 10 device is not enrolled in Microsoft Intune or Azure AD

 1. Switch to **LON-CL4** and sign in as **Admin** with the password **Pa55w.rd**

-2. Select **Start**, type **certlm.msc**, press Enter and then select **Yes**.
+2. Select **Start**, type **certlm.msc**, press **Enter** and then select **Yes**.

 3. In the **Certificates** console, in the navigation pane, select **Personal** and verify that the following certificates are not listed in the details